opensourcerer-systems/gravity/docs/7.x/cluster.md

     [cluster configuration](config.md#general-cluster-configuration) update.
     Rollback of completed operation is not supported at the moment.

-If a more granular control over rollback/execution is needed - for example, rollback a specific part of the upgrade and retry it, Gravity provides a set of `gravity plan` subcommands for inspecting and interacting with the upgrade (or any other) operation plan.
+For a more granular control over rollback/execution, Gravity provides a set of `gravity plan` subcommands for inspecting and interacting with the upgrade (or any other) operation plan.
 See the [Managing Operations](#managing-operations) section below for more details.